emdeh/azurebot/README.md

 6. Connect to the Bot using the **Bot Framework Emulator**

 # To do
-1. Test web-scraper functionality - need to add a test site and make sure it picks the right elements.

-2. Need to also update requirements and dependencies
+1. need to figure out timeout issues with emulator
+2. create demo vids
+3. new branch to read data.gov.au sources